-- 1 cup water IF NEEDED (see note in step 1)
+- 1 cup water IF NEEDED (see note 1 below)

-3. Cool and store in refrigerator if you intend to consume within days.
-If you do not expect to consume soon, place hot relish in sterilized canning jar and process in a boiling water bath 10-15 minutes.
+3. If you intend to consume within days cool and store in the refrigerator in a sealed container.
+If you do not expect to consume soon, place hot relish in sterilized canning jars and process in a boiling water bath 10-15 minutes.
 If processed in this manner you do not need to refrigerator until opened.

-2. Traditional Cha Cha is made with green tomatoes.
-We prefer red since they are more available.
-You can also substitute Mexican tomatillo, which are generally available most of the year in large supermarkets.
+4. Traditional Cha Cha is made with green tomatoes.
+We prefer red since they are more available year round.
+You can also substitute Mexican tomatillo, which are generally available in the summer in major supermarkets.

-Serve Cha Cha with any meat or vegetable.
-Very good with Fried Pork Chops.
+5. Serve Cha Cha as a dip or with any meat or vegetable.
+Very good with FRIED PORK CHOPS